clarkdatalabs/aframe-NCAAB/README.md

 Note: In a game, the  “defensive efficiency” of a team equals to the “offensive efficiency” of the opponent team as well

 ### AFrame
 A-Frame is basically a framework based on THREE.js for VR/AR experience to be built into DOM system.
 It is quite "user-friendly" for people who know HTML to pick up, since it looks like a bunch of HTML tags.
-Below is a simple structure for using A-Frame, which is wrapped in <body>.
-But you should link the A-Frame version in <head>
+Below is a simple structure for using A-Frame, which is wrapped in "body".
+But you should link the A-Frame version in "head":

 ```
 <head>